 How can we protect and empower youth?

-Washington Trafficking Prevention's (WTP) primary strategy is to partner with a school district via a three-pronged approach:
+Washington Trafficking Prevention's (WTP) primary strategy is to partner with school districts, educators, youth-serving professionals, and community organizations working with youth.

 Our organization currently uses two supplemental resources with youth:

 Middle School Students: Empower Youth Program (EPY)